Cloud Folders are supported on the US East Region only.

 - Sharing content between machines and environments - The Cloud Folder can be mapped to any of the machines you have access to, and enables rapid sharing of content between machines as well as all environments you have access to.

-Unfortunately, currently Cloud Folders are not available for all Linux-based VMs, however you can still use an FTP client to connect to the folder.
+If you do not wish to install CIFS, you can still use an FTP client to connect to the folder.

-If you receive a security prompt to confirm the certificate, you can confirm this with the SHA key below:
+If you receive a security prompt to confirm the certificate, you can confirm this with the SHA keys below:

 - Password: your Cloud Folders FTP password.
 You can regenerate your password by clicking the regenerate link

-- You can click on the link in order to see your Cloud Folders in your default FTP client software.
+- You can copy the direct FTP link to your Cloud Folders that is displayed, and use it in your default FTP client software.

 You can also mount your Cloud Folder to all machines in your environment at once by clicking the 'Show my Cloud Folder from your environment view page.

 Your Cloud Folder and all your uploaded content in it is now locally available to all the machines in your environment.
 You can move files, install software and start working.